zalf-rdm/geonode-k8s/docs/provide-custom-secret.md

 > Make sure to not expose your secrets, e.g. via Git!
 > Consider to pass secrets from a CD pipeline via masked environment settings.

-Consult the documentation of Chart dependedncies how this is there (most of them handle it similarly).
+Consult the documentation of Chart dependencies how this is done there (most of them handle it similarly).
-For RabbitMQ you can provide externally managed Secrets as declared[in the `auth` section of the rabbitmq config](https://github.com/bitnami/charts/blob/main/bitnami/rabbitmq/values.yaml#L130):
+For example, you can configure externally managed Secrets [in the `auth` section of the rabbitmq config](https://github.com/bitnami/charts/blob/main/bitnami/rabbitmq/values.yaml#L130):

 ```yaml
 rabbitmq: